ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ### Make sure you have fonts installed

+When testing out various applications I often experienced odd crashes when an appropriate font was not available.
+For testing purposes the easiest way to get necessary fonts is with [Winetricks](https://wiki.winehq.org/Winetricks).
+Install Winetricks and then run it.
+From there you can install fonts available from a variety of sources.

 ### Run your app under Wine

-once you app is copied to the Linux machine you can run it under Wine:
+Once you app is copied to the Linux machine you can run it under Wine:

 ```
 wine {location name of your app}